 The Standing Sacral Release can be used anytime: anytime in pregnancy and anytime in labor that seems tolerable, preventative or supportive.

 This is a sensitive process in which quiet, attunement and some simple skills are required by the helper.
-But the mother can do this herself with or without a soft ball or balloon (variation).
+But this can also be done somewhat successful by one’s self with a soft ball or balloon between them and the wall (a self-care variation).

 The touch is so light that the person doing it can’t quite comprehend how light they are supposed to be.
 Too many people think they are “supposed to be doing something.”
 Pressing on the person’s sacrum will pin the fascia and will cause you to lose the benefit of the technique.
 Use the same pressure as a nickel would put on your hand – not much!